waynewee/rotten-mods/api/README.md

 ## Run the server

 1. Run `npm run watch` in one terminal and `npm run start` in another to get started.

+## Populating the database

+To facilitate testing, run `npm run populate`, which populates the database with random data.